 Is cryptocurrency legal in Rwanda?

 Rwanda is transitioning from prohibition to regulation.
-The NBR warned against crypto in 2018, but the Capital Markets Authority published a draft Virtual Assets Law in 2025 requiring VASPs to apply for licenses.
-Crypto is not legal tender, and mining, ATMs, and mixing services remain banned.
+The CMA published a draft Virtual Assets Law on March 6, 2025 requiring VASPs to obtain licenses or face RWF 30 million fines and up to 5 years imprisonment.
+Crypto is not legal tender.
+Mining, ATMs, and mixing remain banned.

 How is crypto taxed in Rwanda?

-Rwanda applies a capital gains tax on cryptocurrency profits.
-The general CGT rate increased from 5% to 10% in May 2025 for most investments.
-Crypto-related income from trading and mining is taxable, and detailed transaction records must be maintained in RWF.
+Rwanda applies capital gains tax on cryptocurrency profits.
+The CGT rate increased from 5% to 10% in May 2025.
+Crypto-specific gains may be assessed at up to 15%.
+Detailed transaction records in RWF are required.

 Which crypto cards work in Rwanda?